-Shannon Finch has in-depth experience in all aspects of corporate law involving M&A, private equity, equity capital markets (IPOs and secondary raisings), debt capital markets, restructurings, and workouts.
+Shannon Finch is a leading corporate lawyer, with experience in M&A, private equity, equity capital markets (IPOs and secondary raisings), debt capital markets, restructurings, and workouts.

 "Hard-working, client-focused and well connected with the current state of law and regulations.
 She is able to provide commercial advice on what is best practice as well as the applicable law."Chambers

 - Australian National University (LL.B.
 Hons.
 1 1995; B.A.
 Hons.
 1 1993)

 - Australia (New South Wales and Australian Capital Territory) and England & Wales

 Corporate LiveWire award for Equity Capital Markets (Australia) (2016)